jasonjdominguez99/gym-tracker/README.md

 # gym-tracker

-A gym progress tracking API using the Django framework, with a React UI.
+A web app for tracking gym progress.
+Backend API using the Django framework, with a React UI.